Top 11 Protective Herbs in Witchcraft

 Spell: The Charm of Thorns and Smoke

-To create an old-world protective charm, gather any of the following: juniper, mugwort, rue, blackthorn thorn, basil.
+Q: Can I combine protective herbs for a charm?
+A: Yes.
+Combine a few trusted herbs like juniper, mugwort, rue, blackthorn thorn, basil.
 Wrap them in a piece of red cloth, tie tightly with black thread, and whisper your intent as you bind it.

 Pass it through incense smoke or over a candle’s flame, and bury it near your threshold—or hang it over your door.